GenericMadScientist/GenericMadScientist.github.io/_posts/2022-06-06-how-chopt-works.md

 That aside, it would be nice to add support for other games and engines.
 CHOpt has support for Rock Band 3 guitar, and Clone Hero drums before it got changed again.
-I'm especially interested in the older Guitar Hero games and Warriors of Rock (including powerups).
+I'm especially interested in the older Guitar Hero games and Warriors of Rock (including power-ups).
 While there are many differences between these engines, I am confident the core algorithm with these optimisations is robust enough to accommodate them.

+Something else I'd like to do at some point is allow CHOpt to find paths that involve missing or overstrumming, when that's optimal.
+This is incredibly rare, but I am aware of one situation in Clone Hero where this is the case with a chart not made specifically to exhibit this behaviour.
+This would require a slight change to the algorithm, where the key for the dictionary would have to also include the combo.
+This isn't as bad as it sounds, because the combo can be capped once the multiplier reaches 4x.

 [^1]:
     On guitar, with no modifiers on.
 There is a wrinkle here: you can strum